el634dev/el634dev/README.md

 I am a passionate software enigineer currently pursuing a Bachelor’s in Computer Science and completed two internships.
 I enjoy solving problems, learning new technologies, and building innovative applications.
 With a strong foundation in problem-solving, critical thinking, and creativity, I strive to develop efficient and scalable solutions.

 - 🌱 Learning more about and studying: C
-- 📚 I’m currently learning about parellel computing
+- 📚 I’m currently learning about parellel computing and machine learning [my project can be found here](https://teachablemachine.withgoogle.com/models/NbH8CgyAU/)
 <!-- - 📫 How to reach me: Coming Soon -->

 ## Languages